TKK13909/TKKOS/README.md

 # TKKOS &nbsp; [![build-ublue](https://github.com/tkk13909/tkkos/actions/workflows/build.yml/badge.svg)](https://github.com/tkk13909/tkkos/actions/workflows/build.yml)

 This is my FIRST attempt at building a Linux distro.
-My changes are minor so far so I would recommend against using this for yourself.
+My changes are minor so far so I would recommend against using this distribution on your own machine.
 This documentation is first and foremost for myself at the moment.

 ## Installation